Hurricane Lane weakens to tropical storm near Hawaii, but more damage expected

 Hurricane Lane weakened to Tropical Storm Lane on Friday evening, as “strong gusty winds” that brought torrential rains to the Hawaiian islands began to lose strength, officials said.

-As it appraoched Hawaii, the storm forced residents to flee flooded homes, while others jumped off seawalls with boogie boards into the turbulent ocean.
+As it approached Hawaii, the storm forced residents to flee flooded homes, while others jumped off seawalls with boogie boards into the turbulent ocean.

 HURRICANE LANE THREATENS HAWAII: WHAT TO KNOW ABOUT THE RARE STORM’S PATH